Hokushin Ittō-ryū: Otaru-Genbukan 小樽玄武館 (Noda-ha)

 (This dōjō is not to be mistaken for the Edo-Genbukan.)

 Kobayashi Seijiro was granted the Inka-jo from Chiba Michisaburo, and opened the Shisei-kan dōjō in Tokyo.
 He did not have a son, so he adopted Katsuura Shiro, who was later granted a Hokushin Ittō-ryū menkyo.
 He then went to Otaru, Hokkaido for musha-shugyo.
 The master of Otaru Nanburo, Noda Wasaburo, approved of his kenjutsu and personality.
 His daughter Haru married Shiro, and Shiro was taken into family as Noda Shiro.
 In 1913, the Otaru Genbukan was constructed in Nanburo.
 Chiba Katsutaro (Michisaburo's second son) gave his permission to use the name Genbukan.

-In 1933, 14 year-old Konishi Shigejiro became a disciple of Otaru Genbukan, becoming an assistant instructor in 1937.
-In 1938, Shigejiro joined the war.
+In 1933, 14 year-old Konishi Shigejirō became a disciple of Otaru Genbukan, becoming an assistant instructor in 1937.
+In 1938, Shigejirō joined the war.
 In 1944, Noda Shiro died.
-After the war in 1945, Shigejiro conceded the inheritance of the line to his senior Miura Yoshikatsu, but Shigejiro later inherited it from Yoshikatsu in turn.
+After the war in 1945, Shigejirō conceded the inheritance of the line to his senior Miura Yoshikatsu, but Shigejirō later inherited it from Yoshikatsu in turn.

-In 1950, Shigejiro opened an outdoor dōjō in Zenpukuji temple park in Tokyo, and in the autumn constructed a proper dōjō, giving it the name Genbukan.
-Shigejiro died in 2009 at 90 years of age.
+In 1950, Shigejirō opened an outdoor dōjō in Zenpukuji temple park in Tokyo, and in the autumn constructed a proper dōjō, giving it the name Genbukan.
+Shigejirō died in 2009 at 90 years of age.